 Brief discussions were held with Mr Peters on completion of fieldwork about possible recommendations for the Aboriginal heritage items identified in the study area.
 Mr Peters indicated that he would prepare a report based on the results of the survey.
 The Land Council's report is attached as Appendix 2.
 The report indicates that the BLALC is supportive of conducting additional archaeological investigations in the identified areas.

-A copy of this report will be forwarded to the BLALC for their comment.
+A copy of the 2007 report was forwarded to the BLALC for their comment and no comments were received.